pratik-m/til/data/Loading avro files to duckdb.md

 PyArrow provides an in-memory columnar data format optimized for analytical workloads.
 DuckDB has native support for PyArrow tables, enabling efficient data transfer.
 By converting the Avro data to a PyArrow table, I bypassed the limitations of DuckDB's direct Avro ingestion.
 I chose Parquet as an intermediary format, as it is a columnar storage format that DuckDB handles very efficiently.

+The avro files for each table were stored in a separated directory.
+The below script iterates each folder and reads the individual file.

 ```python
 import fastavro
 import duckdb